-There is a two-tier pricing structure here: the Sunday brunch buffet with soft drinks costs THB 2,250, or there is the option of unlimited free-flow champagne, wine and cocktails for a cost of THB 3,200.
+There is a three-tier pricing structure here: the Sunday brunch buffet with soft drinks costs 2,200 baht, adding on free-flow wines and cocktails costs a total of 3,750 baht, or there is the option of unlimited free-flow Veuve Clicquot Champagne, wine and cocktails for a cost of 4,750 baht.
 Some may baulk at the price, but where else can you quaff glass after glass of bubbly while enjoying this ensemble of world delicacies?
 No expense is spared here and this is the price for such a rare treat – one that is entirely justified.
 The staff are so diligent at Sofitel Sukhumvit Hotel Sunday brunch that glasses are refilled and finished plates whisked away continuously without notice.
 It keeps the environment clean and creates more room for another run at the Fine de Claire oysters in the half shell.
 Pleasingly, there are also many staff members scanning the buffet and waiting to restock with more fresh produce.

 Of course, we are not done yet, and after a glass of wine or a cocktail, it is time to hit the dessert section.
 The chocolate fondue fountain is a little bit of fun, with fruit and marshmallow to smother, but I couldn’t resist their homemade ice-cream and sorbet section which includes raspberry, chocolate, coffee and, for the first time ever, lemongrass!
 Actually, the ice cream could be kept a little colder as I found it had half melted by the time I returned to my seat; however, the crème brûlée and mango pudding were just to my taste and what I liked most was that portion sizes are kept small so I could try many kinds of desserts – including their famous macaroons.

-The timing of the buffet is a little later than most others in the city.
-It runs from midday to 16:00, but we’ll let you argue about the semantics of what time constitutes brunch.
+The timing of the buffet is technically more 'lunch' than 'brunch' - it runs from midday to 15:00 - but we’ll let you argue about the semantics of what time constitutes brunch.
 All we know is it can sometimes be a rush to get across Bangkok for 11:00 on a bleary Sunday so we welcome this small adjustment.

 There is no better way to spend a leisurely day in Bangkok than treating yourself and your loved ones to a little bit of luxury at a Sunday brunch at Sofitel Sukhumvit Hotel in Bangkok.
 It’s something you’ll look forward to all week and really is a culinary highlight to any vacation.